 Training in personal development, management, digital transformation, as well as business missions abroad.
-We provide information on business support programs – both national and international – such as those conducted in the agri-food industry by the United Nations Industrial Development Organization (UNIDO).
+AFEM also provide female entrepreneurs with information on business support programs – both national and international – such as those conducted in the agri-food industry by the United Nations Industrial Development Organization (UNIDO).

 What are the main focuses for your advocacy ?

 Women empowerment, both by increasing employability and entrepreneurship.
 The problem is, once again, daycare facilities for children.
 Women need to be made aware of the possibility of taking their destiny into their own hands and of working.